swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

 and we get

-    Auto-merging journal.txt
+    Auto-merging index.html
-    CONFLICT (content): Merge conflict in journal.txt
+    CONFLICT (content): Merge conflict in index.html
     Automatic merge failed; fix conflicts and then commit the result.

 As we saw earlier, with the fetch and merge, a pull pulls down changes from the repository and tries to merge these.
 It does this on a file-by-file basis, merging files line by line.
 We get a *conflict* when if a file has changes that affect the same lines and those changes can't be seamlessly merged.
 If we look at the status,

     $ git status

-we can see that our file is listed as `Unmerged` and if we look at `journal.txt`, we may see something like,
+we can see that our file is listed as `Unmerged` and if we look at `index.html`, we may see something like,

     <<<<<<< HEAD
-    Title: A paper about proteines
+    <title>This is My Home Page in Oxford</title>
     =======
-    Title: A paper everything but proteines
+    <title>This is My Home Page in Edinburgh</title>
     >>>>>>> 71d34decd32124ea809e50cfbb7da8e3e354ac26

 The mark-up shows us the parts of the file causing the conflict and the versions they come from.
 We now need to manually edit the file to *resolve* the conflict.
 This means removing the mark-up and doing one of

-* Keep the local version, which, here, is the one marked-up by `HEAD` i.e. "Title: A paper about proteines"
+* Keep the local version, which, here, is the one marked-up by `HEAD`, i.e. "&lt;title>This is My Home Page in Oxford&lt;/title>"
-* Keep the remote version, which, here, is the one marked-up by the commit identifier i.e. "Title: A paper everything but proteines"
+* Keep the remote version, which, here, is the one marked-up by the commit identifier, i.e. "&lt;title>This is My Home Page in Edinburgh&lt;/title>"
-* Or keep a combination of the two e.g. "Title: A paper about proteines and eveything else"
+* Or keep a combination of the two, e.g. "&lt;title>This is My Home Page&lt;/title>"

 We edit the file.
-Then commit our changes e.g.
+Then commit our changes, e.g.

-    $ git add journal.txt
+    $ git add index.html
-    $ git commit -m "Resolved conflict in journal.txt by rewriting title to combine best of both originals"
+    $ git commit -m "Resolved conflict in index.html by removing location."

 Now if we push,